 Gaslighting typically serves multiple aims for the perpetrator.
 Those who gaslight are unwilling to tolerate any possibility of challenge to the way they view things.
 There’s an interpersonal aim to gaslighting in this sense, as the perpetrator requires the target to respond in a certain way.
-The gaslighter “aims to destroy the possibility of disagreement by so radically undermining another person that she has nowhere left to stand from which to disagree, no standpoint from which her words might constitute genuine disagreement” (Abramson, 2014).
+The gaslighter “aims to destroy the possibility of disagreement by so radically undermining another person that she has nowhere left to stand from which to disagree, no standpoint from which her words might constitute genuine disagreement” (Abramson).

 Abramson identifies several strategies used by those who gaslight: love, empathy, self-doubt, authority, leveraging practical consequences of resisting, and sexism.
-These may all be drawn upon to serve the primary aim of destroying any possibility of resistance.
+These strategies serve the primary aim of destroying any possibility of resistance.

 What are your thoughts?